Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 We recommend that you use Windows Storage Spaces to create stripe sets across multiple Azure VHDs.
 Use at least Windows Server 2012 R2 or Windows Server 2016.

 Only MDADM and Logical Volume Manager (LVM) are supported to build a software RAID on Linux.
 For more information, see:

-For Azure Ultra disk, striping is not necessary since you can define IOPS and disk throughput independent of the size of the disk.
+For Azure premium storage v2 and Ultra disk, striping may not necessary since you can define IOPS and disk throughput independent of the size of the disk.